 AWARENESS OF SMALL THINGS: DO THEY MATTER?

 A few months ago, my husband brought a box of books home from an estate sale he and the boys had attended.
-There was one book in the box he said was just for me—something he’d thrown in because it caught his eye and he thought I’d like it.
-He’s more apt to buy tools than books, but the box was full of Oregon history and that had piqued his interest.
+There was one book in the box he said was just for me.
+It was something he’d thrown in because it caught his eye and he thought I’d like it.
+He’s more apt to buy tools than books, but the box was full of Oregon history.
+That had piqued his interest.
 The book he’d added for me was a collection of Emily Dickinson’s poetry.

 I will never forget that she chewed Peterson’s book on the very day he passed into his great reward.
 I heard he had died, and then I came home to find my living room strewn with his work.
 Does that mean anything?